Visiting Madrid? Don’t miss these things!

 Pasadizo de San Ginés, 5, 28013, map

-San Ginés opened in 1894 and serves up the most famous churros in Madrid.
-Dip warm churros in melted chocolate for a tasty snack.
+San Ginés opened in 1894 and serves the most famous churros in Madrid.
+Here, you dip warm churros in melted chocolate for a tasty snack.
 It is open 24 hours a day and a staple of Madrid.

 It’s a tourist spot and can be very crowded.
-We personally didn’t think they were the best churros we’ve ever had, but it’s an iconic spot worth checking out at least once.
+Although they weren’t the best churros we’ve ever had, it’s an iconic spot worth trying once.

-Local Tip: If you’re sharing your churros, a fun phrase to know is “la de la vergüenza”.
-It’s basically the last piece that no one wants to take!
-Here are 15 other Spanish words & expressions you should know.
+Local Tip: If you’re sharing your churros, a fun phrase to know is “la de la vergüenza” translated as the one that brings shame.
+It’s the last piece that no one wants to take!
+If you want to learn some Spanish before your trip, here are the best language apps we’ve tested for travel.

 21. Eat at the Oldest Restaurant in the World